 Community Geodesign Workshops – Alternative Futures for the Catchments

-The workshop would normally be done in a four-hour workshop.
-However because of COVID 19 it is being run on-line over two evenings:
+This work would normally be done in a four-hour workshop.
+However because of COVID 19 it was run on-line over two evenings:

 r more information on Geodesign see: https://www.geodesignhub.com